🌱

 Owned by another object

-An object can be owned by another object when you add the former as a dynamic object field of the latter.
+An object can be owned by another object when you add the former as a of the latter.
 While external tools can read the dynamic object field value at its original ID, from Move's perspective, you can only access it through the field on its owner using the dynamic_object_field APIs:

 use sui::dynamic_object_field as ofield;